-Fig. 3: as for Fig.1, Observed and JULES model runs: initial/Default, and with irrigation.
+FIG. 3.
+As in Fig. 1, but for observed and JULES model runs-initial/default and with irrigation.
 Irrigation amount is based on model soil moisture fixed at the critical point.
 See text for further discussion.
-Sites are organised by increasing plan area fraction vegetated (see Table 2 for values).
+Sites are organized by increasing plan area fraction vegetated (see Table 2 for values).